 As an employee of Heifer, I sometimes get the chance to visit our work in the field.
-In September, I had the opportunity to visit one of Heifers projects right here in the Arkansas Delta, Seeds of Change.
-Like most people, when I think of Heifers work, I picture an exotic locale somewhere across the world.
+In September, I had the opportunity to visit one of Heifer’s projects right here in the Arkansas Delta.
+Like most people, when I think of Heifer’s work, I picture an exotic locale somewhere across the world.
 It was extra special for me to visit this project because my Grandfather grew up in the Arkansas Delta in Woodruff, and this trip gave me an opportunity to not only see what Heifer is doing in my back yard, but also how Heifer is changing the lives of people that very well could have been my family.

 Heifer started working in communities in the Delta in October 2011.
-Seeds of Change is unique to Heifer in that it not only seeks to lift its participants out of poverty through agricultural inputs, but also to build local social capital and shift the culture of the region to one of hope and trust.
-In the words of one speaker that day, re-create hope.
-This is not an easy task.
+Heifer's domestic work is unique in that it not only seeks to lift its participants out of poverty through agricultural inputs, but also to build local social capital and shift the culture of the region to one of hope and trust.
+In the words of one speaker that day, “re-create hope.“ This is not an easy task.
 A theme we heard repeatedly during our visit from town leaders and project participants was the number of organizations that have come and gone, abandoning participants and leaving them with a sense of suspicion.
 Touring the town of Hughes, AR, with its mayor and seeing the housing situation, gave me a sense of urgency, a need to understand how this could happen not two hours away from the bustling downtown center of Little Rock where I live and work.

 But that is just the beginning of the list of problems residents of the Delta face.
 In Hughes, the median household income is $19,375.
 The median household income for the nation is $51,914.
 One hundred percent of children in Hughes are on free or reduced lunches, and 44.6 percent of the population receives Supplemental Nutrition Assistance Program benefits.
 So with limited resources and the high price of fresh food, even if there were a grocery store in Hughes, how could they afford the healthy food they need to maintain energy and a healthy mind?
 The implications are great, far-reaching, and for another blog post.

-You can help re-create hope in the Arkansas Delta (and Appalachia) by giving to Heifer's Seeds of Change project.
+You can help re-create hope in the Arkansas Delta.
 Click here to donate now.